arpitbbhayani/articles/blogs/abc.md

 Another solution is to add new colours which are visually similar to the existing colours in the palette.
 This requires the original image to have less unique colours than the maximum number of colour
 A final solution to the problem is to use greyscale images.
 In an 8-bit greyscale GIF image, there are 256 different shades of grey [14].
 The changes between the colours are very gradual, making it harder to detect.

-## Pixel value differencing (PVD)
+Other notable techniques are:
-## Edges based data embedding method (EBE)
+- Edges based data embedding method (EBE)
-## Random pixel embedding method (RPE)
+- Random pixel embedding method (RPE)
-## Mapping pixel to hidden data method
+- Mapping pixel to hidden data method
-## Labeling or connectivity method
+- Labeling or connectivity method
-In [10], authors have introduced a data hiding technique where it finds out the dark area of the  image  to  hide  the  data  using  LSB.
-It  converts  it  to  binary  image  and  labels  each  object  using   8   pixel   connectivity   schemes   for   hiding   data   bits.
-This   method   required   highcomputation  to  find  dark  region  its  connectivity  and  has  not  tested  on  high  texture  type  of  image.
-Its hiding capacity totally depends on texture of image.

 # Frequency Domain Techniques
 In these techniques images are first transformed and then the message is embedded in the image.